AhmedZakiEldeeb999/ApplicantsManagement.UI/README.md

 Technologies that has been use at ApplicantsManagement.UI:
-ASP MVC,HTML,Javascript,jQuery,HttpClent (For calling the resful apis)
+ASP MVC,HTML,Javascript,jQuery,HttpClent (For calling the restful api)